awslabs/kubeflow-manifests/examples/aws/rds-s3/README.md

 password=Kubefl0w
 ```

 4. Configure `minio-artifact-secret-patch.env` with your AWS credentials.
+These need to be long term credentials from an IAM user and not temporary.

 Find more details about configuring/getting your AWS credentials here:
 https://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html